xbrlus/ferc-renderer/README.md

                         --ferc-render-css-file.

 These two options should be used by default.
 To include FERC rendering CSS styles from the template in the head your rendered HTML, use ``--ferc-render-css-file = form-template.css`` along with the ``--ferc-render-inline-css`` command.
 Excluding the ``--ferc-render-inline-css`` will generate a separate CSS file linked within the HTML.
 All FERC rendering templates use **form-template.css** as the default name for CSS files.

+## Validating a Filing
+FERC forms are validated during the submission process with a series of checks.
+These validations can also be downloaded from [the repository's `ValidationRulesets' directory](ValidationRulesets/) and invoked as .zip files using Arelle and the xule processor *version 3.0.23221* or later.
+The command to validate a filing is as follows (exclude the _{location}_ text - this is illustrative of which file is referenced):

+`.\arellecmdline.exe --plugins xule --xule-rule-set {location of form ruleset}/Form1.zip -f {location of instance}/sampleF1.xbrl -v --xule-time .005 --xule-debug --noCertificateCheck --logFile {location of output}/log.xml`

+Like the rendering templates, the validation ruleset.zip files can be invoked from the repository by using the `?raw=true` attribute on the URL:

+`.\arellecmdline.exe --plugins xule --xule-rule-set https://github.com/xbrlus/ferc-renderer/blob/master/ValidationRulesets/Form1.zip?raw=true -f {location of instance}/sampleF1.xbrl -v --xule-time .005 --xule-debug --noCertificateCheck --logFile {location of output}/log.xml`